google/skia/site/user/api/SkPaint_Reference.md

 computed by <a href="undocumented#Font_Manager">Font Manager</a> using <a href="undocumented#Typeface">Typeface</a>.
 Values are set to zero if they are not available.

+All vertical values relative to the baseline are given y-down.
+As such, zero is on the baseline, negative values are above the baseline, and positive values are below the baseline.

 <a href="#SkPaint_FontMetrics_fUnderlineThickness">fUnderlineThickness</a> and <a href="#SkPaint_FontMetrics_fUnderlinePosition">fUnderlinePosition</a> have a bit set in <a href="#SkPaint_FontMetrics_fFlags">fFlags</a> if their values
 are valid, since their value may be zero.

 <a href="#SkPaint_FontMetrics_fStrikeoutThickness">fStrikeoutThickness</a> and <a href="#SkPaint_FontMetrics_fStrikeoutPosition">fStrikeoutPosition</a> have a bit set in <a href="#SkPaint_FontMetrics_fFlags">fFlags</a> if their values
 are valid, since their value may be zero.